SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 ..
 TODO: It may be worth describing the differences between ``lazy`` and autoclousures.

-Even though the first element of the ``customersInLine`` array is removed as part of the closure, that operation isn't carried out until the closure is actually called.
+Even though the first element of the ``customersInLine`` array is removed by the code inside the closure, the array element isn't removed until the closure is actually called.
-If the closure is never called, the expression inside the closure is never evaluated.
+If the closure is never called, the expression inside the closure is never evaluated, which means the array element is never removed.
-Note that the type of ``nextCustomer`` is not ``String`` but ``() -> String`` --- a function that takes no arguments and returns a string.
+Note that the type of ``customerProvider`` is not ``String`` but ``() -> String`` --- a function with no parameters that returns a string.

-You get the same behavior when you do this in a function:
+You get the same behavior of delayed evaluation when you pass a closure as an argument to a function:

 .. testcode:: autoclosures-function